NWQMC/pywqp/README.md

 <tt>$ pip install git+https://github.com/USGS-CIDA/pywqp.git --upgrade</tt>
 </pre>

-Alternatively, you can dowload the package and add it manually to your path.
+Alternatively, you can download the package and add it manually to your path.

 <br/>